kkotinkar/Matter-Workshop/3_MatterController.md

 You can find an overview of pre-compiled Matter controllers under [Nordic's GitHub](https://github.com/nrfconnect/sdk-connectedhomeip/releases/)

 > **Note**
-> The precompiled Matter controller is the reason why we needed to choose a specific OS and bit length for the Raspberry Pi.
+> The precompiled Matter controller is the reason why we needed to choose a specific OS for the Raspberry Pi.
 If you are building the Matter controller from source, you are more flexible in selecting the OS.

 ### Step 1: Download pre-compiled Matter Controller
 We will download the pre-compiled Matter controller for ARM architecture, Linux 64 Bit Operating systems.